-First, (i) to the Record Holders of the Incentive Distribution Rights, 35%; (ii) to the Record Holders of the Outstanding Class B units, pro rata based on the number of Class B units owned, 35% multiplied by a fraction, the numerator of which is the number of Class B units outstanding and the denominator of which is 100,000 (currently, there are 62,500 Class B units outstanding; therefore, Class B units could receive 21.875%); (iii) to the Dealer Manager, as the Dealer Manager contingent incentive fee paid under the Dealer Manager Agreement, 30%, and (iv) the remaining amount, if any (currently 13.125%), to the Record Holders of outstanding common units, pro rata based on their percentage interest until such time as the Dealer Manager receives the full amount of the Dealer Manager contingent incentive fee under the Dealer Manager Agreement;

-Thereafter, (i) to the Record Holders of the Incentive Distribution Rights, 35%; (ii) to the Record Holders of the Outstanding Class B units, pro rata based on the number of Class B units owned, 35% multiplied by a fraction, the numerator of which is the number of Class B units outstanding and the denominator of which is 100,000 (currently, there are 62,500 Class B units outstanding; therefore, Class B units could receive 21.875%); (iii) the remaining amount to the Record Holders of outstanding common units, pro rata based on their percentage interest (currently 43.125%).
+- First, (i) to the Record Holders of the Incentive Distribution Rights, 35%; (ii) to the Record Holders of the Outstanding Class B units, pro rata based on the number of Class B units owned, 35% multiplied by a fraction, the numerator of which is the number of Class B units outstanding and the denominator of which is 100,000 (currently, there are 62,500 Class B units outstanding; therefore, Class B units could receive 21.875%); (iii) to the Dealer Manager, as the Dealer Manager contingent incentive fee paid under the Dealer Manager Agreement, 30%, and (iv) the remaining amount, if any (currently 13.125%), to the Record Holders of outstanding common units, pro rata based on their percentage interest until such time as the Dealer Manager receives the full amount of the Dealer Manager contingent incentive fee under the Dealer Manager Agreement; - Thereafter, (i) to the Record Holders of the Incentive Distribution Rights, 35%; (ii) to the Record Holders of the Outstanding Class B units, pro rata based on the number of Class B units owned, 35% multiplied by a fraction, the numerator of which is the number of Class B units outstanding and the denominator of which is 100,000 (currently, there are 62,500 Class B units outstanding; therefore, Class B units could receive 21.875%); (iii) the remaining amount to the Record Holders of outstanding common units, pro rata based on their percentage interest (currently 43.125%).

-For the three months ended March 31, 2018 and 2017, the Partnership paid distributions of \$0.299178 and \$0.349041 per common unit, or \$5.7 million and \$5.5 million, respectively.
+For the three and nine months ended September 30, 2018, the Partnership paid distributions of \$0.413424 and \$1.081643 per common unit, or \$7.8 million and \$20.5 million, respectively.
+For the three and nine months ended September 30, 2017, the Partnership paid distributions of \$0.349041 and \$1.047123 per common unit, or \$6.6 million and \$18.6 million, respectively.

 In the fourth quarter of 2017, the General Partner approved an adjustment to the annualized distribution rate to an annualized return of six percent based on a limited partner's Net Investment Amount of \$20.00 per common unit.
 The six percent distribution rate was effective with the November 29, 2017 distribution.
-The difference between any distribution and an annualized return of seven percent based on the Net Investment Amount is required to be paid before final Payout occurs as defined above.
-As of March 31, 2018, the accumulated unpaid distributions totaled \$0.084383 per common unit, or approximately \$1.6 million.
+In March 2018, the General Partner approved an increase to the annualized distribution rate back to seven percent based on a limited partner's Net Investment Amount.
+The seven percent distribution rate was effective with the April 26, 2018 distribution.
+The accumulated unpaid distributions, measured as the difference between an annualized return of six percent (starting with the November 29, 2017 distribution) and the restoration of the annualized return of seven percent (starting with the April 26, 2018 distribution), totaled \$0.084383 per common unit, or approximately \$1.6 million.
+As of September 30, 2018, the Partnership has paid the \$1.6 million in accumulated unpaid distributions.